MediaComem/comem-archidep/ex/rps-deployment.md

 >
 > * Once you have set up the new directories, make sure to update your systemd
 >   unit file to point to the correct directory.
+>
+>   Note that you must repeat part of the [initial setup][initial-setup] you
+>   performed in the original directory.
+You do not have to create or migrate
+>   the database again, but you must configure the `.env` file in this new
+>   deployment directory.
 > * Update the `post-receive` hook.
 Compared to the PHP todolist, there are
 >   additional steps which must be performed in the script for the automated
 >   deployment to work correctly: